War of the Pyrenees: Eastern Pyrenees

 At the outbreak of war, King Charles IV of Spain appointed Captain General Antonio Ricardos to command the Army of Catalonia in the eastern Pyrenees.
 Ricardos invaded the Cerdagne and captured Saint-Laurent-de-Cerdans on 17 April 1793.
-Three days later, he routed a French force at Céret on the Tech River.
+Three days later, he routed a French force at Céret on the Tech.
 In despair, the elderly French commander in charge of Roussillon, Mathieu Henri Marchant de La Houlière, committed suicide.
 On 30 April, the French government divided the Army of the Pyrenees into the Army of the Eastern Pyrenees and the Army of the Western Pyrenees.

 In the Battle of Mas Deu on 19 May 1793, Ricardos defeated Louis-Charles de Flers, which allowed the Spanish to invest the Fort de Bellegarde on 23 May.
 The Siege of Bellegarde ended by the French garrison surrendering on 24 June.
 During the Battle of Perpignan on 17 July, de Flers turned back the Spanish though French losses were heavier.
-On 28 August, Luc Siméon Auguste Dagobert defeated a Spanish force under Manuel la Peña at Puigcerdà in the Cerdagne.
+On 28 August, Luc Siméon Auguste Dagobert defeated a Spanish force under Manuel la Peña at Puigcerdà, in the Cerdagne.

 In September, Ricardos sent two divisions under Jerónimo Girón-Moctezuma, Marquis de las Amarilas and Juan de Courten to cut off the fortress of Perpignan.
-However, Eustache Charles d'Aoust rallied the French to win the Battle of Peyrestortes on 17 September.
+However, Eustache Charles d'Aoust rallied the French to win the Battle of Peyrestortes, on 17 September.
 That represented the farthest Spanish advance in Roussillon.
 Five days later, Ricardos defeated Dagobert at the Battle of Truillas before he fell back to the Tech Valley.
-Ricardos repulsed d'Aoust at Le Boulou on 3 October.
+Ricardos repulsed d'Aoust at Le Boulou, on 3 October.
 The Battle of the Tech (Pla del Rei) on 13–15 October saw the Spanish repel the assaults of Louis Marie Turreau.
-A 5,000-man Portuguese division led by John Forbes joined Ricardos in time to defeat d'Aoust at the Battle of Villelongue-dels-Monts on 7 December.
-At the Battle of Collioure, Gregorio García de la Cuesta captured the ports of Collioure and Port-Vendres from the French on 20 December.
+A 5,000-man Portuguese division led by John Forbes joined Ricardos in time to defeat d'Aoust at the Battle of Villelongue-dels-Monts, on 7 December.
+At the Battle of Collioure, Gregorio García de la Cuesta captured the ports of Collioure and Port-Vendres from the French, on 20 December.